-When I was looking to move away from the crowded, noisy, dusty freeways of Los Angeles, I checked out the green Mid-Hudson Valley of New York.
-While there were no Westins in that part of the world, I did discover a great off-the-beaten-path alternative, the Union Street Guest House in Hudson, NY.
+Back when I was looking to move away from the crowded, noisy, dusty freeways of Los Angeles, I checked out the green Mid-Hudson Valley of New York.
+While there were no Westins in that part of the world, I did discover a great off-the-beaten-path alternative, the Union Street Guest House in Hudson.

 A large, spacious suite was outfitted just right.
-Their location was superb for walking and the excellent local restaurants kept me from having to use the fully functional kitchen in my suite.
+Their location was superb for walking, and the excellent local restaurants kept me from using the fully functional kitchen in my suite.

 Seems they posted a policy online regarding weddings which read in part, “If you have booked the inn for a wedding or other type of event . . . and given us a deposit of any kind . . . there will be a $500 fine that will be deducted from your deposit for every negative review . . . placed on any internet site by anyone in your party.”